project-chip/connectedhomeip/examples/all-clusters-app/linux/README.md

 #### Trigger Switch events

-1. Generate event SwitchLatched, when the latching switch is moved to a new position.
+1. Generate event `SwitchLatched`, when the latching switch is moved to a new position.

 ```
 $ echo SwitchLatched > /tmp/chip_all_clusters_fifo-<PID>
 ```

-2. Generate event InitialPress, when the momentary switch starts to be pressed.
+2. Generate event `InitialPress`, when the momentary switch starts to be pressed.

 ```
 $ echo InitialPress > /tmp/chip_all_clusters_fifo-<PID>
 ```

-3. Generate event LongPress, when the momentary switch has been pressed for a "long" time.
+3. Generate event `LongPress`, when the momentary switch has been pressed for a "long" time.

 ```
 $ echo LongPress > /tmp/chip_all_clusters_fifo-<PID>
 ```

-4. Generate event ShortRelease, when the momentary switch has been released (after debouncing).
+4. Generate event `ShortRelease`, when the momentary switch has been released.

 ```
 $ echo ShortRelease > /tmp/chip_all_clusters_fifo-<PID>
 ```

-5. Generate event LongRelease when the momentary switch has been released (after debouncing) and after having been pressed for a long time.
+5. Generate event `LongRelease` when the momentary switch has been released and after having been pressed for a long time.

 ```
 $ echo LongRelease > /tmp/chip_all_clusters_fifo-<PID>
 ```

-6. Generate event MultiPressOngoing to indicate how many times the momentary switch has been pressed in a multi-press sequence, during that sequence.
+6. Generate event `MultiPressOngoing` to indicate how many times the momentary switch has been pressed in a multi-press sequence, during that sequence.

 ```
 $ echo MultiPressOngoing > /tmp/chip_all_clusters_fifo-<PID>
 ```

-7. Generate event MultiPressComplete to indicate how many times the momentary switch has been pressed in a multi-press sequence, after it has been detected that the sequence has ended.
+7. Generate event `MultiPressComplete` to indicate how many times the momentary switch has been pressed in a multi-press sequence, after it has been detected that the sequence has ended.